ver. 2025-07-13

 Raam {356} last residence of Jarl Alebrand, formerly a residence of Viðga:

-Ramershoven, formerly Ramesanva – Ramesowa, location mentioned as property of the Pippins, [50.64, 6.96], NRW;
+Ramershoven, formerly Ramesanva – Ramesowa, location mentioned as property of the Pippins, [50.64, 6.96], NRW, by Ritter.

 In more plausible strategical context of the MSS (cf. Otto Reichl Edition of Thidreks saga 1989, pgs 784-785): ↓